-- (2) In May 2017, the Company repurchased 44,000 shares of the Company's common stock owned by two terminated employees at an aggregate purchase price of \$19,360. - (3) On September 30, 2015, RMS's Board of Directors authorized the Company to make open market purchases of up to 2,000,000 shares of the Company's Outstanding Common Stock.
+On September 30, 2015, RMS's Board of Directors authorized the Company to make open market purchases of up to 2,000,000 shares of the Company's outstanding Common Stock.
 The purchases are made through a broker designated by the Company, with price, timing and volume restrictions based on average daily trading volume, consistent with the rules of the Securities and Exchange Commission for such repurchases.
-As of June 30, 2017, the Company had repurchased 396,606 shares at an average price of \$0.45 under the program.
-The management of the Company decided to discontinue repurchasing its outstanding common stock under the program for an undetermined period of time to utilize cash for capital investments needed to expand the business.
-There is no expiration date to the program.
+As of September 30, 2017, the Company had repurchased 396,606 shares at an average price of \$0.45.
+There were no repurchases of common stock by the Company during the quarter ended September 30, 2017.
+The management of the Company has decided to discontinue repurchasing its outstanding Common Stock for an undetermined period of time to utilize cash for capital investments needed to expand the business.
+There is no expiration date to the repurchase plan.

 On September 30, 2015, the Board of Directors approved the 2015 Stock Option Plan authorizing the Company to grant awards to certain employees under the plan at fair market value, which was approved by shareholders at the Annual Meeting held on September 6, 2016.
 The total number of shares of Common Stock, with respect to which awards may be granted pursuant to the Plan, shall not exceed 4,000,000 shares.
-As of June 30, 2017, there were outstanding 1.1 million options awarded to certain executives, key employees and advisory board members under the Plan.
+As of September 30, 2017, there were outstanding 1.2 million options awarded to certain executives, key employees and advisory board members under the Plan.